 How Much Does Ortho-K Cost

-Depending on your individual needs, Ortho-K often costs around £150 including fitting to get started and then around £40 a month for your lenses, solutions and checkups.
-We can arrange for monthly direct debit payments to manage the cost of regular Ortho-K use.
+Depending on your individual needs, Ortho-K often costs around £250 including fitting to get started and then around £54 a month for your lenses, solutions, drops and checkups.

 How Does Ortho-K Work?